Delors/Course_W3M20014/3-block_ciphers.rst

     - Seeks to make the relationship between the statistics of the ciphertext and the value of the encryption key as complex as possible; i.e., a single change to the encrption key should affect many bits of the ciphertext.
     - Even if the attacker can get some handle on the statistics of the ciphertext, the way in which the key was used to produce that ciphertext is so complex as to make it difficult to deduce the key
-    - Confusion can be realized, e.g., by substitutions.
+    - Confusion can be realized, e.g., by *substitutions*.